How Much Money Do You Need to Retire?

 It's difficult to know precisely what is required to retire with financial security.
 But it is possible to get a good estimate, which will then help in knowing how much to put away now to reach your goals.

-Here are the basic steps in estimating how much you'll need to retire:
+Here are five things to remember when determining how much you'll need to retire:

 1. Estimate the Income You Need in Retirement

 The most simple calculation is to use your current income, adjust it for inflation, then use 80% of that amount as a target retirement income.
-If you're not a math wiz or you don't know how to use a financial calculator, you use the rule of 72 or you can simply use an online inflation calculator
+If you're not a math wiz or you don't know how to use a financial calculator, you can use the rule of 72 to figure your tax-adjusted income need (or you can simply use an online inflation calculator).

 With the rule of 72, you divide 72 by the rate and you get the number of years it takes to double the amount.
-72 divided by 3 is 24.
+72 divided by an average inflation rate of 3 is 24.
 This means that in 24 years, the cost of living (and therefore your income need) will be twice as high as it is today.

 The best and most accurate estimate will likely be this online inflation calculator (the "forward flat rate" calculation).
 For example, I typed in $75,000 for today's income and used a time frame of 20 years.
 The calculator says the future value (or future income needed in our retirement example) is about $135,000.